cassiomolin/http-patch-spring/README.md

 }
 ```

-With `PUT`, we have to send the full representation of the resource even when we need to update a _single_ field of a resource, which may not be desirable.
+With `PUT`, however, we have to send the full representation of the resource even when we need to update a _single_ field of a resource, which may not be desirable in some situations.

-Let's have a look at how the `PUT` HTTP method is defined in the [RFC 7231][rfc7231], one of the documents that currently define the HTTP/1.1 protocol:
+Let's have a look on how the `PUT` HTTP method is defined in the [RFC 7231][rfc7231], one of the documents that currently define the HTTP/1.1 protocol:

 >[**4.3.4.
 PUT**][put]
 >
 >The `PUT` method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload. [...]

-As per definition, the `PUT` method can be used to:
+As per definition, the `PUT` method can be used for:

-- Create resources <sup>*</sup> or;
+- Creating resources <sup>*</sup> or;
-- Replace the state of a given resource.
+- Replacing the state of a given resource.

 It's not meant for performing _partial modifications_ to a resource.
-To fill this gap, the `PATCH` method was created.
-It is currently defined in the [RFC 5789][rfc5789]:
+To fill this gap, the `PATCH` method was created a it is currently defined in the [RFC 5789][rfc5789]:

 > [**2.
 The PATCH Method**][patch]
 >